Table of Contents

 What Do You Do If Your Income Exceeds the Phase-Out Range?

-ou can still contribute to a traditional IRA if your income exceeds the limits for tax deductible contributions.
-However, you would need to contribute to a non-deductible IRA.
-Another option would be to contribute to a Roth IRA, which has different rules.
+You can still contribute to a traditional IRA if your income exceeds the limits for tax deductible contributions.
+However, you must contribute to a non-deductible IRA or a Roth IRA, which has different rules.

-There are some advanced tactics you can do with these contributions, however, such as converting them to a Roth IRA at a later date.
-I recommend reading up on this, as it is a more advanced topic and may cause a taxable event.
-You can consult with a tax professional or a fee-only financial planner for more information.
+You can always convert your traditional IRA to a Roth IRA at a later date.
+I recommend reading up on this, as it may cause a taxable event.
+Consult with a tax professional or a fee-only financial planner for more information.

 What Are the Benefits of a Traditional IRA?